OhadAvnery/do_you_mind/README.md

 ```
 and then use the client, API, CLI and GUI as you normally do, each connecting to its default host+port.
 *Warning:* if you wish to run the docker, you should first verify that no other processes run on the same host+port pairs (that means you can't run a local rabbitmq process on port 5672, etc).
-To stop the run, simply execute:
+To stop the run (and remove all data uploaded in the session), simply execute:
 ```sh
 ./scripts/stop_pipeline.sh
 ```